oryeger/DeepOFDM/README.md

 python -m python_code.evaluate --config python_code/my_config.yaml

-Default configuration file is config.yaml
+Default configuration file is python_code/config.yaml

-The results in the form of csv files and jpeg plot will be saved is the Scratchpad sibling directory.
+The results in the form of csv files and jpeg plots will be saved is the Scratchpad sibling directory.
 If the Scratchpad directory does not exist it will be created.

 ## Environment Installation